 (iii) Acts in reckless disregard of the truth or falsity of the information; and

-This section does not apply to claims, records, or statements made under the Rhode Island personal income tax law contained in Rhode Island general laws chapter 44-30.
+This section does not apply to claims, records, or statements made under the Rhode Island personal income tax law contained in chapter 30 of title 44.